 Is this content format worth fighting for?

 At the turn of the century, only 22% of the US population knew about podcasts (Statista).
 By 2020, more than a third of Americans had already been listening to podcasts on a regular basis.
-In 2021, 78% of Americans consider podcasts an integral part of their lives.
+78% of Americans consider podcasts an integral part of their lives.
 Facts are facts: people turn to audio formats while on the road, doing everyday routines, during workouts.

 Plunge into a long-read SEO guide or listen to the latest keyword research trends?
 A decent part of the audience will prefer the second.
 So, maybe, podcasts can become the next brand-building means for publishers?
 They are.
 This article will walk you through how to create and post a podcast on popular platforms, which hosting service to pick, and how to optimize your podcast and distribute it.